davidjosearaujo/davidjosearaujo.github.io/content/posts/safety-glasses-first.md

 <!-- TODO: add link to these distros-->

 **The OS is the root of everything**.
-It's what connects simple syscalls with your awesome applications, but it also opens the door for you to completely brick your machine.
+It's what connects simple _syscalls_ with your awesome applications, but it also opens the door for you to completely brick your machine.

 Knowing this, at least for me, I think there are two ways of going about choosing your OS:

 1. Getting the most user-friendly, out-of-the-box-running, noob-fest, grandma-adoring, stupid-proof OS you can find, or
 2. The most raw, no-nonsense, simplest, barebone, can't-break-if-there's-nothing-to-break, the "_I have too much free time_" OS.

-Regardless of the route you choose, the two major distros that you'll most probably come up wtih will be **[Ubuntu](https://ubuntu.com/)** and **[Debian](https://www.debian.org/)**.
+Regardless of the route you choose, the two major distros that you'll most probably come up with will be **[Ubuntu](https://ubuntu.com/)** and **[Debian](https://www.debian.org/)**.
 I won't even lose my time talking about Windows, it's just a joke by now, and if you use Mac for development/research, I would advise you to see a therapist.

 ## Ubuntu